Connect with us

 Onlookers at the Southend Mall demolition site on August 8, 2018.
 PHOTO | COURTESY

-“It is our advice that the multi-agency team thinks through this exercise to forestall possible legal battles over compensation as a result of the property demolitions,” ISK chairman Abraham Samoei said a statement.
+“It is our advice that the multi-agency team thinks through this exercise to forestall possible legal battles over compensation as a result of the property demolitions,” ISK chairman Abraham Samoei said in a statement.

 Serious impact